 Posted by Bethany Frank on 29 Jun 2016

-Blockchain technology is a promising concept currently being explored for practical application by the financial services industry and others.
-The most commonly known example of blockchain technology was Bitcoin, which utilized a blockchain network for cryptocurrency exchanges.
-Although Bitcoin failed to go mainstream among consumers, its underlying technology is particularly useful for banks.
+Blockchain technology is a promising concept that holds exciting potential for the financial services industry and others.
+The most commonly known example of blockchain technology is Bitcoin, which utilizes a blockchain network for cryptocurrency exchanges.
+Although Bitcoin has thus far failed to go mainstream among consumers, its underlying technology is particularly useful for banks.

 According to Wall Street Journal, “a blockchain is a data structure that makes it possible to create a digital ledger of transactions and share it among a distributed network of computers.”
 Authorized participants of a private blockchain network would be able to manipulate the structure by adding additional data blocks to the “chain” without the involvement of a central verifying entity.
 Instead, each participant would compare new information to previously recorded data for verification within minutes, with a majority consensus needed among participants for a new transaction to be approved and subsequently added to the chain.
-Although a blockchain network is decentralized in nature, banks may be able to apply the concept in a restricted environment for various internal purposes.
+Although a blockchain network is decentralized in nature, banks can apply the concept in restricted environments for various internal purposes.

 Financial institutions can improve the processing of cross-border payments, for example, with the proper implementation of blockchain technology.
 Cross-border payments are currently made possible through a number of correspondent banking arrangements that allow for inter-bank processing, and vast arrangements are necessary in order to provide adequate geographical coverage.
 Any number of intermediaries may be involved, with additional costs and processing times associated with each of them.